Slavery in Brazil: Enslavement of other groups

 Recife was the first slave port in the Americas.

 Slavery was not only endured by native Indians or blacks.
 As the distinction between prisoners of war and slaves was blurred, the enslavement, although at a far lesser scale, of captured Europeans also took place.
-The Dutch were reported to have sold Portuguese, captured in Brazil, as slaves, and of using African slaves in Dutch Brazil There are also reports of Brazilians enslaved by Barbary pirates while crossing the ocean.
+The Dutch were reported to have sold Portuguese, captured in Brazil, as slaves, and to have used African slaves in Dutch Brazil.
+There are also reports of Brazilians enslaved by Barbary pirates while crossing the ocean.